 One tip doctors have for those using a pillow in a crib with babies under the recommended 24 months is to put the pillow UNDER the sheet.
 Not only does this keep the pillow in place but also minimizes the SIDS risk.

 Also know that a pillow may not be necessary all night in the beginning.
 Some parents have asked us if there is a problem because their toddler is off the pillow by morning, wondering if the pillow is too high or too small.
 It is quite normal for children first starting out with a pillow not to need the loft all night.
 Every child is different so be careful not to jump into a larger size if this happens at the outset.
 Pediatricians do not recommend giving a toddler an adult size pillow; the loft is simply too much for them.
 Read more on that here.

-A Little Pillow Company's 13" x 19" Toddler Pillow has been specifically designed as the perfect starter pillow for a toddler, giving your child the size and loft appropriate for their little bodies and necks!
-It is hypoallergenic, machine-washable and comes in a Regular, Custom Loft and Organic option.
+A Little Pillow Company's 13" x 18" Toddler Pillow has been specifically designed as the perfect starter pillow for a toddler, giving your child the size and loft appropriate for their little bodies and necks.
+It is hypoallergenic, machine-washable and comes in a Regular and Adjustable Loft.
 And starting at just $18 it really is an excellent choice for your child's first pillow!
 (You may buy it here on our website or Amazon.)

 If you are interested in other baby and toddler related products, check out the Parent Guide, where you will find a large assortment of items and good reviews.